 The German Language and Gender

-I am thinking a lot about how I can express myself inclusively, be it in written or spoken word.
+I’m thinking a lot about how I can express myself inclusively, be it in written or spoken word.
 For English this is a solved problem, all it takes is the willpower to actually do it.
 But my native language – German – has a unique challenge: Every noun is attached to one or sometimes multiple genders.
-They are well-known even to English speakers: feminine, masculine, and neuter.
+These genders are the well-known feminine, masculine, and neuter.

-While English consents to the neutral singular they, this is not grammatically possible in German.
+While English consents to the neutral singular they, this isn’t grammatically possible in German.
 Take the following example which may sound a bit contrived but illustrates the problem.
 The highlighted words mark gendered nouns:

 The teacher needs a pen.
 They want to assess the exam.